Horace Tate: Career

 Tate's career started soon after he received his undergraduate degree, as principal of two schools in Georgia, the first in Union Point, the second in Greensboro.
 He was the first African-American to run for mayor of Atlanta, Georgia, though unsuccessfully.
 He served as the chief executive of the Georgia Teachers and Education Association, soon after it became integrated.
-Then he became the first executive director of the Georgia Association of Educators, and a leader in the teacher's union.
+Then he became the first executive director of the Georgia Association of Educators, and a leader in the teachers' union.
 Much of his work involved uniting the efforts of both black and white teachers toward providing equal resources to all children in the state.
 In 1974, Tate was elected to serve in the Georgia State Senate, district 38, a position he held for 16 years.
 His focus in the legislature, as it had been his whole career, was to promote educational equity and protect voting rights.

 Legacy

 Something of an unsung hero in the story of U.S. Civil Rights, much of what Tate accomplished has been documented by education scholar Vanessa Siddle Walker, in whom Tate confided toward the end of his life.
-He is also the father of two children retired college professor Veloisa Tate and Georgia State Senator Horacena Tate, who currently holds his former seat, representing the 38th District in Fulton County, Georgia.
+He is also the father of two children: retired college professor Veloisa Tate and Georgia state senator Horacena Tate, who currently holds his former seat, representing the 38th District in Fulton County, Georgia.
 He has one grandchild, Merisa T. Marsh who followed in his footsteps as an educator and serves as a principal in New Orleans and one grandchild Kennedy Marsh.